Creating a Personalized Safety Plan: Steps to Take While Living With an Abuser

 📱 Step 3: Use Technology Safely

-• Turn off location sharing (Find My iPhone, Google Maps, etc.)
+• Turn off location sharing (Find My iPhone, Google Maps, etc.).

-• Use a secure email address your abuser doesn’t know
+• Use a secure email address your abuser doesn’t know.

-• Consider a secret phone if it’s safe to have one
+• Consider a secret phone if it’s safe to have one.

-• Avoid using shared devices or shared cloud accounts
+• Avoid shared devices or cloud accounts.

 👨👩👧 Step 4: Plan for Children’s Safety

-• Teach kids a code word for when they need to hide or call for help
+• Teach kids a code word for when they need to hide or call for help.

-• Practice safe routes and who to go to (a neighbor, teacher, etc.)
+• Practice safe routes and who to go to (a neighbor, teacher, etc.).

-• Pack a small bag for them with comfort items and essentials
+• Pack a small bag with comfort items and essentials for them.

-🧭 Step 5: Know Where to Go (If You Need to Leave Suddenly)
+🧭 Step 5: Know Where to Go

-• Make a list of safe places:
+Make a list of safe places:

 • A trusted friend’s house

-• Local women’s shelter (addresses kept confidential)
+• Local women’s shelter (addresses are confidential)

 • 24/7 crisis lines or police stations